The Eisenstein ideal with squarefree level: The pseudodeformation ring

 \begin{rem} If one applies $V^{+1}_{\rho_p} = 0$ in the case $\epsilon_p = +1$, one does not get the the desired finite-flat condition of \S \ref{subsec:epsilon_p=1} that agrees with Lemma \ref{lem:normalization of bT0}(4b).
 Instead, one finds that $E_p^{+1} = 0$ (i.e.\ no deformations of $\Db$ satisfy this condition). \end{rem}

 We set up the following notation, which includes all cases: $\epsilon_p=\pm 1$ or $p \nmid N$. \begin{defn} For any $N$ and $\epsilon$, we establish notation

 \end{defn}

-In \cite[\S5]{WWE1}, we developed an alternative definition of ordinary Cayley-Hamilton algebra.
+In \cite[\S5]{WWE1}, we developed an alternative definition of ordinary Cayley--Hamilton algebra.
 (This definition applies to general weight, which we specialize to weight 2 here.)
 Choose a GMA structure on $E_p$, as in Definition \ref{def:GMA structure}.
 Let $J_p^\ord \subset E_p$ be the two-sided ideal generated by the subset

 As in \cite[Lem.\ 5.9.3]{WWE1}, $J^{\ord}_p$ is independent of the choice of GMA-structure.